top of page

 You are welcome to take a look in each van.
 Open the cupboards, lay on the bed, test out (without the water) the shower and sit on the lounge, just to get a feel for it all.
 You will more than likely have to share the space with many other potential buyers also, as they are all in there doing the same as you are.
 And trust me, it sure can get squeezy in there waiting for the kids to get off the bunks!

 You also need to be prepared to be bombarded by sales people.
 As persistent as they are, they most often are quite helpful.
-If you are not quite ready to buy yet, you may find yourself avoiding them or giving them the one or two worded answers, however, they have a lot of knowledge of the products and apart from speaking from van owners themselves, these guys are the people you want to speak to.
+If you are not quite ready to buy yet, you may find yourself avoiding them or giving them the one or two worded answers, however, they have a lot of knowledge of the products and apart from speaking with van owners themselves, these guys are the people you want to speak to.

 And while we are on the subject of caravan and camping shows, don’t leave there without checking out as much as you can.
 Each pavilion has a myriad of products to purchase, demos to watch and so much to learn if you are a newbie.